 Or, you can keep reading to see a few cool case studies for how to use these tools, like:

-- How to find the TEDx events with the biggest audiences
+- How to find the TEDx events with the largest in-person audiences

 - How to find the most established TEDx events